Ever wonder how ultra frugal people live?

 Frugalists (is that a word?) constantly learn about money.
 They read books, websites, and blogs to learn more ways to save money, make money and build wealth.

-This is to make the most of their money and hard work.
+This is to make the most of their money.
 They learn from other like-minded people and become inspired in their new knowledge to keep them on track and keep up with any changes that come up in the financial world.

 Frugal people are always looking for every way to make the most of their money to make it last and work for them.
 They surround themselves with knowledge and people that build them up.